-The age of the fleet is not varied regionally.
-The fuel split for passenger cars between petrol and diesel has, however, been revised with a different mix now assumed for urban, rural and motorway roads (major and minor), as outlined in the "Improvements for 2007" section below.
+The age of the UK vehicle fleet is assumed to not vary regionally.
+The fuel split for passenger cars between petrol and diesel has been allocated with a different mix assumed for urban, rural and motorway roads (major and minor).
 90% of the LGVs on all roads are diesel, the remainder being assumed to be petrol.
 For other vehicles, it has been assumed that 100% of motorcycles are fuelled by petrol and 100% of heavy goods vehicles and buses run on diesel.